 Updates of Trade Union Union News from Finland from 1997 to 28 May 2013 are published on Juhani Artto’s web site.

-The Government proposal is aimed at easing the criteria for individual dismissal in businesses employing 20 people or less.
+Helsinki (04.09.2018 - Heikki Jokinen) A number of trade unions are demanding that the Finnish Government withdraw the planned amendment to the Employment Contracts Act.
+It is aimed at easing the criteria for individual dismissal in businesses employing 20 people or less.

 Page 3 of 23